 People who have dementia may, at one point in the illness, may deal with weight loss at the same time.

 This especially happens in the later stages of the disease.

-This can be very heartbreaking, due to the fact that food is a very crucial part of a person’s existence.
+This can be very heartbreaking, due to the fact that food is a very crucial part of a person’s existence and health.